shane5ul/pyReSpect-time/README.md

 # pyReSpect-time-2.0

-A rewrite of the python classic library for extracting continuous and discrete relaxation spectra from stress relaxation data $G(t)$.
-The core algorithms are the same, the interface (both developer and user) is modernized.
+A rewrite of the classic python library for extracting continuous and discrete relaxation spectra from stress relaxation data $G(t)$.
+The core algorithms are the same.
+The interface (both developer and user) is modernized.

-**If you need the legacy codebase has been archived at github.com/shane5ul/pyReSpect-time-legacy.**
+**If you need the legacy codebase, it is archived at github.com/shane5ul/pyReSpect-time-legacy.**

-The method solves the regularized inverse problem
+pyReSpect solves the regularized inverse problem

 $$G(t) = G_0 + \int_{-\infty}^{\infty} H(s) e^{-t/s}\ d\ln s$$